I have adapted these points from Ofer Zur. You can see his webpage here.

 Orientation to professional differences

-- If I differ with colleagues' ways of doing therapy I respectfully say 'I disagree' rather than claiming, 'It is unethical!'
+- If I differ with colleagues' ways of doing therapy I respectfully say 'I disagree', rather than claiming 'It is unethical!'

-- Short of questions concerning sex or intentional harm, I engage in respectful discourse when I do not agree with another therapist's attitudes and actions in regard to issues such as gifts, dual relationships, non-sexual touch, home visit, self disclosure, bartering, and other boundary considerations.
+- Short of questions concerning sex or intentional harm, I engage in respectful discourse when I do not agree with another therapist's attitudes and actions in regard to issues such as gifts, dual relationships, non-sexual touch, home visits, self disclosure, bartering, and other boundary considerations.